-What Is the DELE ?
+What is the DELE Language Proficiency Test?

 So what does the DELE consist of?
 The six different levels correspond to the competence levels defined by the Common European Framework of Reference for Languages (CEFR):

-A1: Breakthrough.
-Knowing how to ask simple questions, talking about oneself, how to write simple sentences and fill out forms, understanding familiar spoken words, reading and understanding simple sentences.
+- A1: Breakthrough.
+Being able to ask simple questions, talking about yourself, knowing how to write simple sentences and fill out forms, understanding familiar spoken words, reading and understanding simple sentences.

-A2: Waystage.
+- A2: Waystage.
 Holding a conversation and exchanging simple information, writing short and personal messages, understanding simple oral announcements, reading flyers, timetables, menus, and simple letters.

-B1: Threshold.
+- B1: Threshold.
 Being able to talk about your dreams, your aspirations, or a book, knowing how to debate in the language, writing personal letters, understanding radio or TV programs based on your interests, understanding letters written in fluent Spanish.

-B2: Vantage.
+- B2: Vantage.
 Being able to express oneself clearly and defend one's opinions with a native speaker, to write well-argued texts, to perfectly follow a series, a conference, a film related to one's interests, reading contemporary or literary texts.
-This level is necessary to attend a Spanish university, and it is appreciated by employers, and is required to work or be an intern abroad in a Spanish speaking country.
+This level is necessary to attend a Spanish university, and it is appreciated by employers.
+It is required to work or be an intern abroad in a Spanish speaking country.

-C1: Effective Operational Proficiency.
-Knowing how to make complex and detailed oral presentations, speaking Spanish fluently, writing well-written and structured texts, the ability to follow a series, a film, a show whatever the subject, knowing how to read and understand long literary, contemporary, or technical texts.
+- C1: Effective Operational Proficiency.
+Knowing how to make complex and detailed oral presentations, speaking Spanish fluently, writing well-written and structured texts, the ability to follow a series, a film, a show no matter the subject, knowing how to read and understand long literary, contemporary, or technical texts.

-C2: Mastery.
-Being able to present a logical and clear argument orally, writing complex documents, summarizing and critiquing any professional or literary document in writing, understanding the oral language on the condition of familiarity with the accent, reading any material (even abstract texts) effortlessly.
+- C2: Mastery.
+Being able to present a logical and clear argument orally, writing complex documents, summarising and critiquing any professional or literary document in writing, understanding the oral language on the condition of familiarity with the accent, reading any material (even abstract texts) effortlessly.

 For each level, you will have to pass five different tests:

-Written comprehension: After reading a text, you will have to answer questions in writing.
+- Written comprehension: After reading a text, you will have to answer questions in writing.

-Written expression: pay attention to Spanish spelling and conjugation that can cost you points!
+- Written expression: Pay attention to Spanish spelling and conjugation that can cost you points!

-Listening comprehension: You will have to answer questions after listening to a recording, such as a radio program featuring native speakers.
+- Listening comprehension: You will have to answer questions after listening to a recording, such as a radio program featuring native speakers.

-Spanish grammar and vocabulary: this allows you to evaluate your knowledge of grammatical rules and linguistic variety.
+- Spanish grammar and vocabulary: This allows you to evaluate your knowledge of grammatical rules and linguistic variety.

-Why Pass the DELE Test?
+Why Take the DELE Spanish Certificate?

-to give you confidence!
+- to give you confidence!
 Are you planning a trip to a Spanish-speaking country?
 Knowledge of the geography of the country will help you, yes, but if you get lost, it is important to be able to communicate and converse with a local!

 If Spanish is part of your daily life, you have good reasons to try to obtain a diploma such as the DELE.
 If you are a secondary school student, you should also consider sitting Spanish GCSEs.

 We therefore advise you to be perfectly prepared in order to do well on your big day.
 Depending on the level you are aiming for and the time you can devote to it, start preparing yourself three to six months in advance.

-diving headfirst into the language!
+- dive headfirst into the language!
 Read newspapers, novels, magazines, blogs...Watch movies in Spanish, listen to Spanish-speaking radio shows.
 If you have Spanish friends, ask them to communicate with you in Spanish and correct you when you make mistakes.
 And if you do not have Spanish friends, some Spanish associations can help you.

 It doesn't matter if you want to take the CELU or the DELE, regular work will prepare you for the exam and allow you to enrich your vocabulary by learning new words in Spanish (verb, adjective, synonym, proverb, etc.)

 Once you've posted the registration or deposited it in a DELE exam center, you will receive a sealed copy of your registration form and your convocation.

 And now, the big day has arrived!
 We hope you studied well!
 What do you need to sit in on the exam?
 On the day of the exam, you'll need the following documents:

-the sealed inscription sheet
+- the sealed inscription sheet

-identification (the same one used in the inscription)
+- identification (the same one used in the inscription)

 But where are the testing centers located?

-It consists of five test categories: Reading, Listening, Writing, Speaking, Grammar, and Vocabulary.
+- It consists of five test categories: Reading, Listening, Writing, Speaking, Grammar, and Vocabulary.

-Remember to prepare the way you do for other exams!
+- Remember to prepare the way you do for other exams!
 Mock exams are very helpful, and, though we can never say it enough, immersion in the language remains the best way to progress and grow confidence in your Spanish-speaking skills!

-Several testing centers offer the DELE test: in Spain, Argentina, Columbia–it's up to you!
+- Several testing centers offer the DELE test: in Spain, Argentina, Columbia--it's up to you!

 Are you convinced of the usefulness of the DELE proficiency test?
 All you have to do is register for the next session in the center of your choice!